khurramHashmi/LLaVA1.6-Mistral-Finetune-ORPO-RLAIF-V/README.md

 ## 📜 License

-Users must comply with any **dataset/model-specific** licensing agreements.
+This project follows the Apache 2.0 License.
+Users must comply with any dataset/model-specific licensing agreements.

 ---